javantanna/mpx/README.md

 ## 🪄 THE REAL MAGIC HAPPENS HERE!

 Here's how MPX stores AI metadata invisibly.
 It's simpler than you think.
-Here's how MPX stores AI metadata invisibly.
-It's simpler than you think.

 ### The Steganography Process